WilliamBork33/bamazon/README.md

 1. Clone the repository.

-2. Navigate to root folder and run `npm init` to initialize a package.json.
+2. Navigate to root folder and run `npm install` to install node and then `npm init` to initialize a package.json.

 3. To run the application you will need to install these node packages: